Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Forecasting electricity prices

 \subsubsection{Heterogeneous vs. pooled estimator}

-In this research, two types of estimators are considered.
-Firstly, each hour is modeled and predicted individually, so estimators of $\theta_h$ and $\tilde{\theta}_h$ change throughout the day.
-In the remaining part of the article, it is called a \textit{heterogeneous} estimator as it is able to accommodate differences in price behavior across hours.
+{We consider two types of estimators.} Firstly, each hour is modeled and predicted individually, so estimators of $\theta_h$ and $\tilde{\theta}_h$ change throughout the day.
+In the remaining part of the article, {we call it} a \textit{heterogeneous} estimator as it is able to accommodate differences in price behavior across hours.
 Next, a \textit{pooled} estimator is used that assumes that the response of prices to explanatory variables is constant during a day, so $\theta = \theta_1=\ldots = \theta_{24}$.
 The vector of parameters is estimated using market information from all 24 hours at once.
 It is particularly suitable for short estimation windows as it provides more data to the calibration algorithm.

 Note that the LEAR model, which incorporates observations for all 24 hours of the day, uses the same set of input variables regardless of the hour being forecasted.
 As a result, the pooled estimation approach must be supplemented with additional variables that capture hour-specific dynamics.
 Compared to the heterogeneous estimation (which estimates separate models for each hour), the pooled model is augmented with seven additional regressors: electricity prices lagged by 24, 48, and 168 hours, and load and RES forecasts lagged by 0 and 24 hours.